updated - November 25, 2020 Wednesday EST

 2. If possible, establish a moving committee made up of department heads such as IT, accounting and HR to ensure everyone is on the same page.

 3. Decide whether or not a third-party move management consultant is in the relocation budget.
 If this is in the budget, that can really simplify things and they can take care of many of the next steps for you.
+If it is not, you will probably want to look at moving companies and decide which one is worth hiring.

 4. Contact the new building to confirm location and specs for your new signage.
 You may also need to source a vendor and installer for your signage.